Build Strong, Sculpted Glutes with the Best Butt Exercises for Women

 When you’re finished, walk your feet toward the ball until you’re sitting up in the starting position.

 A stability balls is a wonderful and inexpensive piece of equipment to have around.
-To learn more, read our article on Stability Ball Workouts and browse the Top-Rated Stability Balls Online.
+To learn more, read our stability ball article and browse the Top-Rated Stability Balls Online.

 If you don’t have access to a stability ball, this exercise can be performed on your back on the floor with no equipment.
 The stability ball adds to the challenge, but Floor Bridges are still an effective exercise.